szcf-weiya/MonteCarlo/MCOptim/README.md

 ![](simulated-annealing.png)

-It is important to note that if the larger $T$ is, accepting one decreasing is more likely.
+It is important to note that if the larger $$T$$ is, accepting one decreasing is more likely.

 Example: To maximize $$h(x)=[\cos(50x)+\sin(20x)]^2$$.